Aliases for MRVI1 Gene

 - JAW1L 3 4

 - Inositol 1,4,5-Triphosphate Receptor-Associated CGMP Kinase Substrate 3

 This gene is similar to a putative mouse tumor suppressor gene (Mrvi1) that is frequently disrupted by mouse AIDS-related virus (MRV).
 The encoded protein, which is found in the membrane of the endoplasmic reticulum, is similar to Jaw1, a lymphoid-restricted protein whose expression is down-regulated during lymphoid differentiation.
 This protein is a substrate of cGMP-dependent kinase-1 (PKG1) that can function as a regulator of IP3-induced calcium release.
 Studies in mouse suggest that MRV integration at Mrvi1 induces myeloid leukemia by altering the expression of a gene important for myeloid cell growth and/or differentiation, and thus this gene may function as a myeloid leukemia tumor suppressor gene.
 Several alternatively spliced transcript variants encoding different isoforms have been found for this gene, and alternative translation start sites, including a non-AUG (CUG) start site, are used. [provided by RefSeq, May 2011]

 GeneCards Summary for MRVI1 Gene

 MRVI1 (Murine Retrovirus Integration Site 1 Homolog) is a Protein Coding gene.
-Among its related pathways are cGMP-PKG signaling pathway and Oxytocin signaling pathway.
+Among its related pathways are Platelet activation, signaling and aggregation and Nitric oxide stimulates guanylate cyclase.
 An important paralog of this gene is LRMP.

 UniProtKB/Swiss-Prot for MRVI1 Gene